 There is a public pay and display car park at Top o' next to the Museum.
 If it is important that you park close to the Museum we suggest that you avoid Wednesdays.
 This is Market Day in Dorchester and all car parks fill up very fast.

 The Museum has one entrance which is at the front of the building facing the B3150.
 An admission fee is charged.
 Credit and debit cards are accepted.
-Charges are shown on this website and on the boards outside the Museum.
+Charges are shown on this website and at reception in the Museum.
 Accompanying carers may be admitted free of charge if their presence is essential for a visit to the Museum.
 The Museum does not have a café but staff can direct visitors to nearby restaurants and shops.

 The Museum collection is displayed over 4 floors.
 Entry is via the ground floor and there are three upper floors.
 Most areas of the Museum are accessible to wheelchair users.
 There is a ramp to facilitate entry through the main door.
 The museum floors are level and carpeted.
 There is adequate space to manoeuvre and turn a wheelchair in most areas.
 The Museum has a lift with automatic doors which is large enough to take a motorised wheelchair.
 This provides access to floors 1, 2 and 3.
 We regret that it is not possible to give wheelchair access to the roof due to the limitations of our listed building status.
 We do not operate a wheelchair loan system.